EpiModel/CommunityLevelRiskComp/README.md

 # PrEPCommunityLevelBehaviors

 This repository contains the code for our study, "Correlations Between Community-Level HIV Preexposure Prophylaxis Coverage and Individual-Level Sexual Behaviors among US Men Who Have Sex with Men."
-This study examined the association between community-level PrEP use and five behavioral risk indicators to determine whether behavioral change at a community-level is occurring independent of individual-level PrEP-related behavioral changes among US MSM.
+This study examined the association between community-level PrEP use and seven behavioral risk indicators to determine whether behavioral change at a community-level is occurring independent of individual-level PrEP-related behavioral changes among US MSM.

 # Abstract